 Hot air balloon flights are not cheap, and Myanmar is no different than other countries in that respect.
 Balloons over Bagan have been flying in the area for over 20 years now, and flights used to take off and land right in between the temples.
 Nowadays, there’s an ‘airport’ where four companies take off in the early morning for stunning views of the temples.
 Prices for the flights are more or less the same in all four companies (around $350 per person for a spot on a 16 pax flight, $450 pp for a 8pax flight) and include transport and a light breakfast with a glass of sparkling wine after a safe landing.
 We chose the Balloons over Bagan 16 pax flight, and were lucky enough to share our 4 person compartment with just three people.
 Flight time is usually 45 minutes, although the wind has a say in that too (which for us meant that we were up in the air for 1:20 hrs and landed on the river bank to enjoy a sparkling wine instead of on the more often used landing site across the archeological zone).

 Regardless of the price, flying a hot air balloon over Bagan is bucket list material for many travellers and flights do sell out.
-If this is the case for you, I would recommend to book in advance.
+If this is a must-do activity for you, I would recommend to book in advance.
 If you are still in doubt or not yet sure if your budget allows to splurge, you can also let circumstances decide for you and drop by one of the offices to see if spots are still available.
 We were actually able to book just one day in advance.

 Where can I rent a bicycle or e-bike in Bagan?